Chemistry Nomenclature Practice Test 2025 – Your All-In-One Guide to Exam Success!

 Question: 1 / 400

-What is the IUPAC name for C3H8O?
+What is the systematic name for HF?

 Get further explanation with Examzify DeepDiveBeta